lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

     :width: 600
     :name: portal_tut03_step03c
     :alt: A screenshot of the plot of sky coordinates colored as a function of time.

+    Purple color corresponds to earlier observtations, and the red color corresponds to later observations.

-    The 10 loops in the object's path on the sky is a result of Earth's orbital period and the 10-year LSST duration.
+3.9.
+In the plot above, the 10 loops in the object's path on the sky is a result of Earth's orbital period and the 10-year LSST duration.
-    Purple color corresponds to earlier observtations, and the red color corresponds to the later observations.

-3.8.
-Clear the query and results and return to the RSP TAP Search form.
+As described in the introduction, this particular TNO was detected by LSST over ten thousand times because it happened to be in a deep drilling field.
+This will not be the case for the majority of solar system objects.

 .. _DP0-3-Portal-3-Step-4: